Donald Trump Is The First U.S. President To Step On North Korean Soil

 “This could be a very historic moment and I guess that’s what it is.
 I think the relationship that we’ve developed has meant so much to so many people.”

-The two men are having a private bilateral meeting at this time behind closed doors.
-Before heading into the private meeting, the North Korean leader said that he was pleased and surprised to receive the invitation from President Trump, stating that he wanted to meet with him again.
+The two men are currently having a private bilateral meeting behind closed doors.
+Before heading into the meeting, the North Korean leader said that he was pleased and surprised to receive the invitation from President Trump, explaining that he wanted to meet with him again.

 Trump seemed pleased by this statement and thanked Kim again, calling this “a special meeting.”